Primordial Fluctuations within Teleparallelism: High Order Generalization

 \section{High Order Generalization}

 The high order generalization of TEGR was first proposed in \cite{iwi} as an alternative inflation model.
-As analogy to $f(R)$ gravity, the study on the modification of the torsion scalar $T$ can be generalized to an arbitrary function with the action \beq S=\frac{1}{2}\int dx^4 e f(T). \eeq
+As analogy to $f(R)$ gravity, the modification of the torsion scalar $T$ can be generalized to an arbitrary function with the action \beq S=\frac{1}{2}\int dx^4 e f(T). \eeq It is interesting to note that the formalism of \cite{Hehl} is still applicable to the theory in~(\ref{Lft}) by introducing a constraint directly to the spin-connection instead of the curvature.